comit-network/RFCs/RFC-002-SWAP.md

 ### Purpose

 For Bob to accept or decline a **SWAP REQUEST** previously made by Alice.
-If Bob accepts the request, this message contains all the information that Bob needs to provide for both party to proceed with the swap.
+If Bob accepts the request, this message contains all the information that Bob needs to provide for both parties to proceed with the swap.

 ### Definition
 ```
 BAM! type: RESPONSE
 ```
-#### Response Format
+#### Format
 ```
 {
   "status": Status
   "body": Body,
 }
 ```
-Valid for both accept and decline responses
+Valid for both accept and decline responses.

-#### Decline Response with Reason Format
+#### Decline with Reason Format
 ```
 {
   "status": "SE20",